-Fera's Insect Monitoring Service helps potato, salad, carrot and winter oil seed rape growers to increase yield whilst reducing costs.
+Fera's in-field Insect Monitoring Service helps potato, salad, carrot and winter oil seed rape growers to increase yield whilst reducing costs.
 Our Insect Monitoring Service can be used by growers across the UK to mitigate risks with a more targeted approach to pest management.

 Each year up to 76% of the OSR crop is affected by cabbage stem flea beetle damage.
 The crop is most vulnerable to adult CSFB damage at the early stages of emergence as the beetles can feed on and destroy the growing point of the plant.

 Crops drilled into dry soil conditions can cause the newly drilled crop to emerge slower and thus be more susceptible to crop damage from this pest.
 If the damage is severe, the seedlings can be affected even before they emerge.
 The overall effects cause stunting of the plant, poor plant vigour and in some cases total plant loss.

 There is some confirmation of pyrethroid resistant CSFB populations now being present in the UK.
 Monitoring must now be a key component in Integrated Pest Management for UK growers of oilseeds.

 Salad growers in the UK face challenges from damage caused to their crops by the transmission of viruses from aphids and from insect feeding damage.
 There is also additional risk of reputational damage to growers if the final product is found to contain insects.
 These challenges are having a significant impact across the industry leading to AHDB including the control of insect pests as one of the priority areas in their Leafy Salads Strategy.